tannerjared/MRI_Guide/antscorticalthickness.md

 $ PATH=${ANTSPATH}:${PATH}
 ```

-# Using antsCorticalThickness for the first time
+# Using ANTs Cortical Thickness for the first time

 To run the program, you should be able to type in a new Terminal window to see the available options: